p3r7/with-shell-interpreter/README.md

 Furthermore, under Microsoft Windows, `shell-file-name` defaults to _cmdproxy.exe_ which is OK for local shells but sucks for remote ones...

-These values can be overriden with keyword arguments _:interpreter_, _::interpreter-args_ and _:command-switch_ respectively.
+These values can be overriden with keyword arguments _:interpreter_, _:interpreter-args_ and _:command-switch_ respectively.

 ## Legibility